Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/README.md

 local - /audio/events (for sessions) or /audio/questions (for questions)

-remote - Database.Sessions["Remote session URL"] for sessions or --remoteQuestionMp3URL for questions
+remote (default) - Database.Sessions["Remote session URL"] for sessions or --remoteQuestionMp3URL for questions

 In the future, more values could be added: